kitnil/guix-artwork/website/posts/gnu-guix-1.0.1-released.md

     start](https://issues.guix.gnu.org/issue/35550) in the installation
     image, thereby breaking network access; this is now fixed.
   - The installer [now](https://issues.guix.gnu.org/issue/35540) allows
-    you to toggle password and passphrase visibility, and it [no longer](https://issues.guix.gnu.org/issue/35716) restricts their
+    you to toggle the visibility of passwords and passphrases, and it [no longer](https://issues.guix.gnu.org/issue/35716) restricts their
     length.
   - The installer [can now